< Back

 Salvator Mundi’.
 Wood, 48 x 38.

 Frontal in pose, with the right hand raised in blessing.
 As in eastern icons, Christ wears a red robe (representing his human nature) and a blue cloak (representing his divinity).
 Described as a work of Alvise by Boschini (1664), who says that it was painted for the shrine of St Giovanni Elemosinario (John the Almsgiver), which contained the saint's relics.
 According to church records, it was painted in 1494.
-It now hangs on the left wall of the church.
+It now hangs at the end of the left aisle.
 Beautifully restored in 1998.
 (A similar picture was formerly in the 'Alana Collection' – formed by the Chilean economist Alvaro Saieh and his wife Ana Guzman, and housed at their residence in Newark, Delaware.
 It was sold at Christie's, New York, in June 2022.)

 Verona.
 Museo Civico.